MateuszRajek/TrainingCreator/README.md

 ## Main goal

 - Main goal of the app is the 'Training Centre' feature.

   # Training Centre Functionalities:

-    - Training pitch*
+  - Training pitch\*
   - List of coaches and their availability
   - List of trainings planned

-        * Training pitch is a board where a head coach can draw layout and training assumptions for subordinated coaches
+    - Training pitch is a board where a head coach can draw layout and training assumptions for subordinated coaches

-        - The following movable elements must be included:
+    * The following movable elements must be included:
       - Goals
       - Cones
       - Player figure

-** (more functionalities will be provided soon after consultation with Mariusz Kukielka)